Distribution Bisimilarity via the Power of Convex Algebras: From PA to Belief-State Transformers

-\end{definition} So, for instance, $\PowC$ is a $(C,\Powne)$ quasi-lax lifting.
+\end{defi} So, for instance, $\PowC$ is a $(C,\Powne)$ quasi-lax lifting by Remark~\ref{lem:Pc-liftings}.
 From this fact, it follows that $\Definit{}$ is a $((C+1)^L,(\Powne+1)^L)$ quasi-lax lifting.
 Another interesting example is the generalised determinisation (Section \ref{sec:GPC}): it is easy to see that $\overline{F}$ is a $(F\T,F)$-quasi-lax lifting.
-Indeed, like in the generalised powerset construction, one can construct the following functors.
+Like in the generalised powerset construction, in the presence of a quasi-lax lifting one can construct the following functors.